crispab/codekvast/product/server/login/src/heroku/README.md

 ## How to test

-1. In terminal #1: `gradle :product:dashboard:bootRun`
+1. In terminal #1: `gradle :product:server:dashboard:bootRun`
 1. In terminal #2: `kensa test provision`